• Skip to primary navigation

 • Powder it fine, transfer to mixing bowl.
 Add dessicated coconut

-• Now add a tsp of ghee and fry broken cashews until golden brown, transfer to mixing bowl.
+• Now add a teaspoon of ghee and fry broken cashews until golden brown, transfer to mixing bowl.

 • Mix well.
 Now add ghee little by little and keep mixing.